haxala1r/nettapus/README.md

 	- Add USB support.
 	- Add keyboard support.

-	- Add support for another file system, because Tar doesn't count.
-	- Refactor a huge chunk of the VFS, and adapt it to 64-bits.

 	- Add UEFI support.
-I have experimented with this and it works -- but it will only be done after proper VGA support is made.
+I have experimented with this and it works -- just have to make the scripts.
 	- Add GPT support (instead of the traditional MBR).

 # Dones